tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ClientHello padding scheme described below.
 That could happen if wildcard names are in use, or if names can be added or removed from the anonymity set during the lifetime of a particular resource record value.

+confirm_type
+: An indication of whether the server with this configuration indicates acceptance or rejection.
+If the value is "accept_and_reject", then the server explicitly confirms both acceptance and rejection; if the value is "reject_only", then the server only explicitly confirms rejection.
+The behavior of the client and server depends on what the server confirms.

+valid_until
+: The expiration date for this configuration.
+The behavior of the client-facing server is not guaranteed once the expiration date elapses.

 extensions
 : A list of extensions that the client must take into consideration when